eugene-zuban/c-practice/README.md

 3. [Magic Index:](https://github.com/jack-zuban/c-practice/blob/master/recursion-and-dynamic-programming/magic-index/magic-index/main.c) Find a magic index if exists in a sorted array of unique integers.
 A magic index in an array A[0..n-1] is an index where A[i] = i.

-4. {Power Set:](https://github.com/jack-zuban/c-practice/blob/master/recursion-and-dynamic-programming/power-set/power-set/main.c) Return all subsets of a set using a binary mask approach for that.
+4. [Power Set:](https://github.com/jack-zuban/c-practice/blob/master/recursion-and-dynamic-programming/power-set/power-set/main.c) Return all subsets of a set using a binary mask approach for that.

 **Sorting and searching**
 1. [Sorted Merge:](https://github.com/jack-zuban/c-practice/blob/master/sorting-and-searching/sorted-merge/sorted-merge/main.c) Given two sorted arrays A and B, where A has enough space at the end to hold B. Merge B into A in sorted order.